apache/systemds/docs/dml-language-reference.md

 **However, parameter values specified in both the `read` invocation and the MTD file must have the same value.
 Also, if a scalar value is being read, then `format` cannot be specified.**

-The `read` invocation in SystemML is parameterized as follows during compilation.
+The `read` invocation in SystemDS is parameterized as follows during compilation.

   1. Default values are assigned to parameters.
   2. Parameters provided in `read()` either fill in values or override defaults.
-  3. SystemML will look for the MTD file at compile time in the specified location (at the same path as the data file, where the filename of the MTD file is the same name as the data file with the extension `.mtd`).
+  3. SystemDS will look for the MTD file at compile time in the specified location (at the same path as the data file, where the filename of the MTD file is the same name as the data file with the extension `.mtd`).
   4. If all non-optional parameters aren't specified or conflicting values are detected, then an exception is thrown.